SelfKeyFoundation/name-registry/README.md

-# name-registry
+# selfkey-name-registry

-Smart contract for registering names
+Smart contract for registering names for Selfkey Identity.